sedostheatre/sedos.co.uk/input/shows/2023-sondheim-on-sondheim.md

 authors: Music and Lyrics by STEPHEN SONDHEIM
 authors2: Conceived and Originally Directed by JAMES LAPINE
-subtitle: An intimate look at the Father of the Modern Musical, featuring new arrangements of his most beloved work.
+subtitle: An intimate look at the Father of the Modern Musical, featuring new arrangements of his most beloved work
 showtimes:
   - time: 2023-07-04 19:30
   - time: 2023-07-05 19:30